 Teams are invited to join central campaigns, such as holiday shut-downs and awareness day events, and to support the whole University in becoming more fair and environmentally aware.

 An online toolkit guides teams through a range of actions to an end of year celebration of achievements and the resulting awards.
-The Environmental Officer from Estates is on hand throughout the year to support teams and individuals to get the best results and share their stories across UEA.
+The Sustainability Team from Estates is on hand throughout the year to support teams and individuals to get the best results and share their stories across UEA.

 The Green Impact programme includes a lab-specific option.

 An online toolkit guides teams through a range of actions to support safe, sustainable and secure labs.
-Catrin Darsley, UEA's Environmental Officer, and the SCI-TECH Environmental Focus Group (EFG) provided advice and support for those taking part.
+UEA's Sustainability Team, including Matthew Bennett (Sustainable Laboratories Manager), provide advice and support for those taking part.
 The scheme also represents a Personal and Professional Development (PPD) opportunity for postgraduate students.

 Support and student skill-building

-Nearly 40 students were trained as Project Assistants for UEA Green Impact 2015-16, and 24 students received official NUS and IEMA-accredited training to audit the final Workbooks.
+Thirty-six students were trained during UEA Green Impact 2018-19, receiving official NUS and IEMA-accredited training to be Project Assistants and to audit the final Workbooks.

-Arrange a meeting with Catrin Darsley, Environmental Officer, to find out how easy it will be for your School or Department to be involved.
+Arrange a meeting with UEA's Sustainability Team, to find out how easy it will be for your School or Department to be involved.

 - Who can enter?
 Anyone!
-Teams are best when they involve staff from across a wide range of building users, and Catrin can help promote your new team.
+Teams are best when they involve staff from across a wide range of building users, and the Sustainability Team can help promote your new team.

 - I don't know much about green issues... does that matter?
 Definitely not!
-The workbook develops from straightforward Bronze Award criteria to tougher Gold Award actions.
-It celebrates anything you are able to achieve!
+The workbook has a 'Going Green' section, which gives teams a simple starter for 10.
+It then develops from straightforward Bronze Award criteria to tougher Gold Award actions, and celebrates anything you are able to achieve!

 - How much time do I need?
 Teams with an hour a week between them manage to achieve some really great results.
 The programme is flexible, so can fit around competing priorities across the academic year.